 It’s no surprise then that the principal trumpet chair in a major orchestra is one of the most stressful jobs of any kind.
-I liken it to being a top closer in baseball always throwing 95-plus mile-an-hour fastballs to the best hitters in the game.
+I liken it to being a top closer in baseball, always throwing 95-plus mile-an-hour fastballs to the best hitters in the game.
 When you screw up the entire world knows it.
-For the principal trumpet it’s much the same, playing the most difficult literature night in and night out with any mistake broadcasted at high volume to the listening audience if not a radio audience of untold thousands.
+For the principal trumpet, it’s much the same, playing the most difficult literature night in and night out with any mistake broadcasted at high volume to the listening audience, if not a radio audience of untold numbers.
 There is literally no place to hide and conductors expect perfection all the time.
 So Herseth’s tenure of five decades at the helm of the CSO’s brass section is all the more remarkable and literally without precedent.

-Herseth’s playing combined consistency, precision, power, an immense sound and impeccable musicianship.
+Herseth’s playing combined consistency, precision, and power with an immense sound and impeccable musicianship.
 His recordings with the CSO were one of my go-to resources as a student when it came to getting an interpretation of an orchestral excerpt or just an example of great playing and a beautiful sound.
-Here’s a handful of my favorites, many recorded during the Reiner years:
+Here’s a handful of my favorites, many recorded during the Reiner years.

 One of the great pieces of 20th century music and one of my very